kalesh13/z-carousel/README.md

 * A single page can have multiple carousal elements and z-Carousal will handle each carousal differently. z-Carousal looks for all the elements in the DOM with ```z-carousal``` class and register a carousal for the element.

+* Set the ```li``` items to have ```display:none;``` style.
+This is to make sure that the UI does not look bad  before the initilization of the plugin.

-As you can see, the element with ```z-carousal```  is where we define the various customization options.
+* As you can see, the element with ```z-carousal```  is where we define the various customization options.
 Following are the data fields and their default values used in the plugin to customise the carousal.

 | Data   | Default | Description |
 | :------ | :-------: | :----------- |